 Every statistical result starts with data, but not all data is created equally.
-Data collection refers to how information is gathered before it is analysed, and this step can make or break an entire study.
-Even the most advanced statistical tools cannot fix poor or unreliable data.
+Even the most advanced statistical tools cannot fix poor or unreliable data — the old principle of “garbage in, garbage out” applies directly to research.

 For students, especially those working on university assignments or dissertations, understanding data collection is essential.
-From choosing between primary and secondary data to selecting the right collection method, each decision affects the accuracy of your results.
+From choosing between primary and secondary data to selecting the right collection method, each decision affects the accuracy, reliability and validity of your results.
+This guide walks through what data collection is, the main types and methods, the tools you can use, and the ethics you must follow.

 Data collection is the process of gathering information that can be analysed to answer a question or solve a problem.
-In statistics, this data is used to find patterns, test ideas, and make conclusions.
+In statistics, this data is used to describe a situation, find patterns, test hypotheses, and draw conclusions about a wider population from a sample.
+Before you collect anything, you should be clear about three things: the research question you are answering, the variables you need to measure, and the population those variables describe.

 For example: